How to Fill Out an EEO-1 Report:

-The Equal Employment Opportunity Commission collects information from employers in order to assess workplace diversity and shield employees from discrimination.
-EEO reporting gives the EEOC a way to collect the data that they need.
+The Equal Employment Opportunity Commission collects information from employers to assess workplace diversity and shield employees from discrimination.
+EEO reporting gives the EEOC a way to collect the data they need.

-If we were not required to complete EEO reporting in 2018, do we need to in 2019?
+Are we required to complete EEO reporting in 2021 if we were not required to in 2020?